alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-rule-on-mixing-drugs-with-intoxicating-alcohol.md

 ---
+date: 2020/09/3
+group1: true
+hijri: Muharram 15, 1442
+lang: en
 layout: post
-title: "Ruling on mixing drugs with intoxicating alcohol"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3717"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3717
-hijri: Muharram 15, 1442
 summary: It is impermissible to mix drugs with intoxicating alcohol.
 However, if it is mixed with alcohol in small proportion that has no effect on color, taste, and smell of drug, it will be permissible to take it.
-date: 2020/09/3
-category: [treatments,fatwas]
-locale: en
-lang: en
-group1: true
+title: Ruling on mixing drugs with intoxicating alcohol
 ---

 ### Question: